NiagaraInfoSec/penetration_testing/data/securityquestions.md

     - In the repo, there is a link to the .txt file that has the list
 - from: https://openlibrary.org/developers/dumps

+Dates:
+- Can be generated via utilities/generatedates.py

+Zip Codes:
+- Can be generated via utilities/generatezipcodes.py

+Phone Numbers:
+- Can be generated via utilities/generatephonenumbers.py

 Answer list not yet compiled
 -----